JA One: Personal life

 JA has been arrested on many occasions and received prison sentences as a result of his artistic practice including Rikers Island where he began tattooing other inmates.
 In 1990 JA One was apprehended by the New York State Police while painting graffiti on the FDR Drive and severely beaten.
 He was later taken to the Harlem Hospital Center where he was treated for his injuries, requiring over 130 stitches.
 The police charges against him were later dropped.

 The son of a film director, JA has acted several roles in various films and television series including The Karate Kid Part III, Rocky V, and The District.
-Despite JA's connections, his acting career never took off.
 JA One is a practicing vegetarian.
 He has stated that his activity as a graffiti writer has had a negative impact on his romantic relationships in the past.

 JA was a close associate of the deceased graffiti artist Sane and regularly reproduces his tag in memory of his legacy.